shedskin/shedskin/doc/README.rst

 Because **Shed Skin** is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

-At the moment, **Shed Skin** is compatible with Python versions 2.4 to 2.7, behaves like 2.6, and should work on Windows and most UNIX platforms, such as GNU/Linux, OSX, FreeBSD and OpenSolaris.
+At the moment, **Shed Skin** is compatible with Python versions 2.4 to 2.7, behaves like 2.6, and should work on Windows and most UNIX platforms, such as GNU/Linux and OSX.
+On UNIX platforms, GCC version 4.2 or higher is required.

 .. _Typing Restrictions: